VegaDeftwing/OpGuidesHugoSrc/content/posts/SomeConsumerism.md

 3. Philips 278E1A - 4k 27" monitor

-   It burnt in in under 72 hours.
+   It burnt in under 72 hours.
 It's a monitor, how do you fuck this up?

 4. Audio Interfaces